SEDS/mangrove-catalog/file-close-virtual-method/open/README.md

 In general, a `leak` warning in a "dealloc" column is a FP, while a `leak` warning in a "no dealloc" column is a TP.

-**The fact that the "Namespace, dealloc" column and the "Namespace, no dealloc" column are the same for each function suggests that Static Code Analysis Tool may have trouble reasoning through a data sink that resides in a user-defined namespace.**
+**The fact that the "Namespace, dealloc" column and the "Namespace, no dealloc" column are the same for each function suggests that Tool C may have trouble reasoning through a data sink that resides in a user-defined namespace.**

 Function | Namespace, dealloc | No namespace, dealloc | Namespace, no dealloc | No namespace, no dealloc
 --- | --- | --- | --- | ---